 - Double discrimination faced by disabled women: Women with disabilities face both gender discrimination and prejudice on the basis of their disability.
 Girls with disabilities are less likely to receive an education and subsequently have fewer opportunities to find employment and are more vulnerable to neglect and exploitation.

-- Lack of work opportunities: In February 2006, HSB commissioned a sociologist to conduct a study on the needs of physically disabled people in Ouagadougou.
+- Lack of work opportunities: In February 2006, the organisation Handicap Solidaire Burkina commissioned a sociologist to conduct a study on the needs of physically disabled people in Ouagadougou.
 The study revealed that 60% of those surveyed had a monthly income of less than £20 on which to survive.
 The same study revealed that disabled people can earn more begging on the street (£18 per month) than working (average of £15 per month).